• Skip to primary navigation

 Yellowstone Christian College is a four-year, confessional Christian liberal arts college with 2 campuses in Billings, Montana, and Kalispell, Montana.
 The Montana Southern Baptist Convention is connected to the college.

-Since its inception in 1974, it has gone by the name Yellowstone Baptist College.
-There are 41 undergraduate students enrolled, making it a tiny school.
-Given that Yellowstone Christian College’s acceptance rate is 75%, admissions are a little difficult.
+Since its inception in 1974, it has gone by Yellowstone Baptist College.
+There are 41 undergraduate students enrolled, making it a small school.
+Given that Yellowstone Christian College’s acceptance rate is 75%, admissions are a little tricky.

 Business, psychology, kinesiology, and exercise science are popular degrees.
 The average net price to attend Yellowstone Christian College is $11,360.